tiacsys/bridle/doc/bridle/gs_installing.rst

       west update

 #.
-Export a :ref:`Zephyr CMake package <zephyr:cmake_pkg>`.
-This allows CMake
+Export the :ref:`Zephyr CMake package <zephyr:cmake_pkg>` and also for
-   to automatically load the boilerplate code required for building |BRIDLE|
+   |BRIDLE|.
+This allows CMake to automatically load the boilerplate code
-   applications:
+   required for building |BRIDLE| applications:

    .. parsed-literal::
       :class: highlight

       west zephyr-export
+      west bridle-export

 Your directory structure now looks similar to this::